Binance Futures is Binance‘s derivatives trading platform where you can trade Bitcoin and other cryptocurrencies with leverage.

 Also, I will give you detailed information about Binance Futures fees, fee calculation, funding rate and Binance Futures calculator.

 You can open your Futures account with a 10%+10% fee discount and start trading on Binance Futures by following the steps below.

 If you don’t have a Binance account yet, click this link or the button below to open your Binance account with a 20% fee discount for spot and a 10% fee discount for futures.

 You can also enter the code ”WRYOO8BZ” in the referral ID field when opening your Binance account and receive a 20% fee discount for spot and a 10% fee discount (max) for futures.

-Binance allows users to trade Bitcoin and other cryptocurrencies with leverage up to 125x on Binance Futures.
+Binance allows users to trade Bitcoin with up to 125x leverage on Binance Futures.

 It means that with a small amount of cryptocurrency, you can open very large positions which would otherwise be impossible.

 Binance Futures might seem complicated at first glance.
 But trading on Binance Futures is actually very simple once you know the terms related to futures trading and get familiar with the trading interface.

 With this step-by-step guide to Binance Futures, you can learn how to open long and short leveraged positions and start trading on Binance Futures.